mikebronner/laravel-model-caching/README.md

 the packages you use.
 Simply run composer thanks after installing this package.
 (And not to worry, since it's a dev-dependency it won't be installed in your live environment.)

+If you have found this package helpful in any way, we ask you consider [donating](https://www.patreon.com/mikebronner), even if it's just a coffee's worth.
+It helps keep the project going.
+Thank you!